 - 1 (14.5 oz.) can diced tomatoes

 - 1 teaspoon dried oregano

 - 1 teaspoon dried basil

 - 8 ounces mozzarella cheese, cut into 1/4-inch pieces (about 1 1/2 cups)

 - Preheat oven to 350 degrees.
 Whisk cottage cheese, eggs, and 1 cup Parmesan together in medium bowl; set aside.
 Prepare pasta according to package directions, cooking only until pasta begins to soften but is not yet cooked through, about 5 to 7 minutes.
 Drain pasta and leave in colander.

 - Meanwhile, heat oil and garlic in a large skillet over medium heat until garlic is fragrant but not brown, about 2 minutes.
-Stir in tomato sauce, diced tomatoes, oregano and basil.
+Stir in tomato sauce, diced tomatoes, oregano, basil, and sugar.
 Season with salt and pepper, to taste.
 Simmer until thickened, about 10 minutes.